 The Great Wall is made up of several different sections, which were built by different dynasties for different purposes.

-I’ve hopefully already convinced you to visit the Jinshanling section but, if you want to check out your options, these are other popular tours which may be better suited for you.
+I’ve hopefully already convinced you to visit the Jinshanling section but, if you want to check out your options, these are other popular Great Wall tours that may be better suited for you.

 Pros: The entrance is just 70km from Beijing, making it the closest section to the city.
 It can be reached by train so if time is of the essence, you may want to choose this route.
 It’s immaculately restored and offers easy walking routes and accessibility if you have limited mobility.